mchahkandi/minigram/README.md

 # ChitChat

-Welcome to the ChitChat Web App!
-This application is built using Laravel, Vue.js, Inertia.js, and Reverb, providing a modern and responsive user experience similar to Telegram.
+This application is built using Laravel, Vue.js, Inertia.js, and Reverb, providing a modern and responsive user experience.
 This README will guide you through the setup process and provide an overview of the project structure.

 ## Table of Contents